Keyboard shortcuts

 2. How can you tell if a search result is an advertisement?

-4. Why is it a good idea to use a kid-friendly search engine?
+5. Why is it a good idea to add “for kids” to your search keywords?